drexlerd/Loki/README.md

 # Loki

-Loki is a C++20 library for syntactic and semantic parsing of PDDL files.
+Loki is a C++20 library for syntactic and semantic parsing and translation of PDDL files.
+Loki separates the parsing and translation of domain and problem files, allowing users to effectively work with collection of problems.

 ## Supported PDDL Requirements